Malton GO Station

-Malton GO Station is a train and bus station in the GO Transit network, located near Toronto Pearson International Airport, in the community of Malton in Mississauga, Ontario, Canada.
-It is a stop on the Kitchener line, and is a flag stop for Via Rail trains operating between Toronto, London and Sarnia.
+Malton GO Station is a train and bus station in the GO Transit network, located near Toronto Pearson International Airport in the community of Malton in Mississauga, Ontario, Canada.
+It is a stop on the Kitchener line and is also served by Via Rail trains operating between Toronto, London and Sarnia.
+Via Rail is scheduled to discontinue service at Malton on October 25, 2026.

 History

 The original site of Malton railway station was approximately 0.8 km west of the current GO Transit facility, where Scarboro Street crosses the tracks.
 The first station was a wood-frame structure built in 1856 by the Grand Trunk Railway (GTR), which was superseded by a second frame building in 1912.
-Ownership of the station was transferred to Canadian National Railway in 1920 when they acquired the GTR and they demolished that station in 1973.
+Ownership of the station was transferred to Canadian National Railway in 1920 when it acquired the GTR, and CN demolished the station in 1973.

-GO Transit constructed a completely new building and platforms, south of Derry Road and east of Airport Road, for the introduction of GO Train service in 1974.
+GO Transit constructed a new station building and platforms south of Derry Road and east of Airport Road for the introduction of GO Train service in 1974.

 The International Limited was operated jointly by Via Rail and Amtrak between Chicago and Toronto.
-The service operated from 1982-2004.
+The service operated from 1982 to 2004.

-Metrolinx, the parent of GO Transit, purchased the 25 km Weston Subdivision from Canadian National Railway in 2009, including this section of track.
-CN will continue to serve its freight customers in the area and VIA will operate trains on the line.
+Metrolinx, the parent agency of GO Transit, purchased the 25 km Weston Subdivision from Canadian National Railway in 2009, including the section through Malton.
+CN retained rights to serve freight customers along the line, while Via Rail continued to operate passenger trains.